Barbara Taylor Bradford: Best-selling author known for A Woman of Substance

 Taylor Bradford was made an OBE as part of the Queen’s 2007 birthday honours, for her services to literature, and has received honorary doctorates from Leeds University, the University of Bradford, Mount St Mary’s College, Sienna College and Post University.

-Her original manuscripts are archived at Leeds University’s Brotherton Library, beside those of the Bronte sisters, whose books Taylor Bradford read as a child.
+Her original manuscripts are archived in Leeds University’s Brotherton Library, beside those of the Bronte sisters, whose books Taylor Bradford read as a child.

 In 2017 she was recognised as one of 90 Great Britons to commemorate Queen Elizabeth II’s 90th birthday.